• Skip to primary navigation

 • ¾ cup all purpose flour 90g

-• ¼ cup cocoa powder use dutch processed for richer flavour or natural for a more subtle flavour
+• ¼ cup cocoa powder dutch processed for richer flavor, or natural for a more subtle flavor

-• 1 ½ cup mini candy coated chocolate eggs cadbury or other candy coated chocolate eggs will work
+• 1 ½ cup cadbury mini eggs or other candy coated mini chocolate eggs

 Makes: 8inch8 x 8inch rectangle